Contact us

 • Prescription Monitoring: Utilizing prescription drug monitoring programs to track the patient’s use of Valium.

-Whenever possible, doctors should consider alternative treatments for anxiety and other conditions treated with Valium.
 Non-addictive medications and therapies are effective and reduce the risk of addiction.

 • Non-benzodiazepine Medications: SSRIs, SNRIs, and other non-addictive anti-anxiety drugs.